 Ideas for the presentation emerged as I worked through each exercise.
 I used a journal to keep track of the ideas at first but then migrated to my whiteboard.
 As I completed the exercises in the course, I used my whiteboard to diagram version #2.
 The photo of my whiteboard is the second iteration of the presentation, and as you can see, the ideas and linkages expanded and became even messier than the first simpler draft.

 At one point in the course, I decided to move to another version that was cleaner and more organized.
 At this point, I changed the medium to sticky notes so that I could capture the key elements and “play” with the organization and flow without making a mess on my whiteboard.
 The pattern that you see in the two photos is my attempt to visually display the major tension and release cycles in the presentation.
-The first photo is of the left-hand side of the whiteboard and the second photo is the right-hand side of the whiteboard.
+The first photo is of the left-hand side of the whiteboard, and the second photo is of the right-hand side of the whiteboard.

 For the fourth version, I moved to presentation software and built the slides for the presentation.
 Due to equipment compatibility issues, I decided to use a PDF to present.
 When I do that, I use separate slides for the builds.
 So, instead of providing all the slides to the participants, I created a short handout in Duarte Slidedoc fashion.
 Download Handout